radiasoft/rsopt/docs/setup.rst

 - `cores` [int]:
     Number of cores to use for parallel run modes (``parallel``, ``shifter``, ``rsmpi``).
 This is ignored for ``serial``.
 - `gpu` [bool]:
-    If `True`, the job is restricted to the GPUs libEnsemble assigns to the worker running it, so that multiple workers are spread across the available GPUs.
+    If `True`, libEnsemble assigns GPU slots to the worker running each job, so that multiple workers are spread across the available GPUs.
 Default is `False`.
+This assignment cannot be strictly enforced, running programs that hard-code a GPU assignment or externally modifying environment variables at run time can circumvent this process.
+There are slight differences in resource distribution depending on `execution_type`:

         * Parallel run modes (``parallel``, ``shifter``, ``rsmpi``): libEnsemble assigns GPUs to the MPI task and sets the number of MPI processes to match the number of GPUs assigned. `cores` is ignored.